Quebec, County Durham

 Quebec is a small village in County Durham, in North East England.
 Once a coal mining village, it is situated 6 mi west of the city of Durham, and close to the villages of Esh, Cornsay Colliery, Esh Winning and Langley Park.

-The village has a public house, the Hamsteels Inn, a hotel, Hamsteels Hall, a church, St. John the Baptist Hamsteels, a village hall, a playground and a used car dealership.
+The village has a tearoom, a hotel (Hamsteels Hall), St John the Baptist Church, a village hall, a playground and a used car dealership.